JonathanMiroshnik/IBV-Verbs-API-Shared-Key-Value-Store/README.md

 To access one of these modes, after starting up a Client and connecting it to the Server, you must write the name of the mode.
 Different Clients may use different modes at the same time.

-PRINT_MSGS in the bw_template.c file can be set to either boolean value to print all the exact messages that are sent between the Server and Clients in the operation of the system.
-If it left as false, you will still be able to print the Key-Value store and be shown them.

 ## Avaliable commands:
 The commands that a client can send out are as follows:
 1. set key value - sends the key and the value to be saved in the Server as given.